 These matters come before the Commission by virtue of a complaint filed by James Bankston, Ralph Pfeiffer and Gasp, Inc. against Alabama Power Company under Section 37-1-83, Code of Alabama, and rate modifications filed by Alabama Power under Section 37-1-81, Code of Alabama.
-The proceedings share a common subject, Alabama Power's Rate Rider RGB (Supplementary, Back-up, or Maintenance Power) and the charges for firm back-up power service ("back-up power" or "back-up power service") set forth in Part I.B. of the rate rider.
+The proceedings share a common subject, Alabama Power's Rate Rider RGB (Supplementary, Back-up, or Maintenance Power) and the charges for back-up power service set forth in Part I.B of the rate rider.
 As explained herein, and with the additional directions noted, we accept the company's proposed modifications to the back-up power service charges in Rate Rider RGB Part I.B.
 We also deny the complaint.